[updated 19 September 2018]

 What would hitting 2°C or more mean?

-James Hansen, former NASA climate science chief and perhaps the world’s best known climate expert, says getting to 2°C or more would be a “prescription for disaster”, triggering tens of metres of sea-level rise and passing tipping points which could not be reversed on human timescales.
+James Hansen, former NASA climate science chief and perhaps the world’s best-known climate expert, says getting to 2°C or more would be a “prescription for disaster”, triggering tens of metres of sea-level rise and passing tipping points which could not be reversed on human timescales.
 In fact, if today’s CO2 level was maintained, it would produce a lot more warming than 1.5°C in the longer term.
 In the early- to mid-Pliocene 3–4.5 million years ago, CO2 levels were similar to today but temperatures were 3–4°C warmer than pre-industrial values.

 What are the tipping points?

-Tipping points have very likely already been passed for summer sea-ice free Arctic conditions, the loss of West Antarctic glaciers and a multi-metre sea-level rise.
+Several tipping points have very likely already been passed for summer sea-ice free Arctic conditions, the loss of West Antarctic glaciers and a multi-metre sea-level rise.

 Risks increase with temperature.
 More climate system elements are heading towards tipping points or experiencing qualitative change.
 These include the slowing of the Atlantic conveyor ocean current, accelerating ice-mass loss from Greenland, and declining efficiency of the Amazon forests and other land-based stores of carbon.